History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Crossover frequencies were approx. 600 Hz. (later to be changed in 450 Hz.) and 3000 Hz.

-Because the appropriate woofers are no longer available it is possible to fit a 12" woofer like Kef B 300 B into the 100 liter cpompartment (87 dB efficiency) instead of the Fane unit.
-Or find an equivalent with parameters that come close to the Fane units that were in use.
+Because the appropriate woofers are no longer available it is possible to fit a 12" woofer like Kef B 300 B (if that one is available) into the 100 liter compartment (87 dB efficiency).
+Or you should find an equivalent with parameters that come close to the Fane units that were in use at the time.

 Some hobbyists just screw units from a different make on the front baffle when they need a replacement for whatever system they are repairing and they keep the more or less original filter connected.
-These re-constructed systems do of course not deliver the original high end sound as the designer intended it to be.
-Filters do behave differently when thr impedance is altered.
-New drivers need reassesment of the crossover networks.
+These "re-constructed" systems do of course not deliver the original high end sound as the designer intended it to be.
+Filters do behave differently when the impedance is altered.
+New drivers need recalculating the crossover network.

-Iif the mid range unit and the ribbon high frequency unit are no longer incorporated and have been replaced by units and dome tweeters with different frequency characteristics and impedance curves, the sound is not at all what it should be.
+If the mid range unit and the ribbon high frequency unit are no longer incorporated and have been replaced by units and dome tweeters with different frequency characteristics and impedance curves, the sound is not at all what it should be.
+That is why you may come accross a less favorable comment on a (modified) system.

 Decca AL-1500 and AL-2000